awsdocs/amazon-eks-user-guide/doc_source/fargate-profile.md

 #### [ eksctl ]

 **To create a Fargate profile with `eksctl`**
 Create your Fargate profile with the following `eksctl` command, replacing every `example-value` with your own values\.
 You're required to specify a namespace\.
-However, the `--labels` option is not required\.
+However, the `--labels` option isn't required\.

 ```
 eksctl create fargateprofile \